 If you make a mistake, contact us immediately.
-We may be able to help, including by contacting any other ANZ customer or bank paid in error and asking them to return the money.
+We may be able to help by contacting the other ANZ customer or bank and asking them to return the money.
 We can't guarantee you'll be able to recover the payment.
 A credit retrieval fee may apply, even if we're not able to recover the money for you.
 See our Fees and Charges booklet on our website.